OddLingo/os8forth/docs/README.md

 * **.6"** Similar to `."` but uses SIXBIT storage.

 ## Building
 The MACREL/LINK relocatable assembler and linker are used.
-A BATCH file FORTH.BI is provided that puts everything together.
+A BATCH file `FORTH.BI` is provided that puts everything together.

+1. Copy the `FORTH.BI` file to `SYS:`
+2. `.SUBMIT SYS:FORTH/T`

+This will create `SYS:FORTH.SV` as well as the linker map `FORTH.MP` and various `.LS` files.
+The interpreter can then be executed by:

+        .R FORTH